mekto/dom.js/README.md

 Effects
 -------

-Sorry, it is missing right now :(
+Sorry, this part is missing right now :(

 Ajax
 ----